Sunday Afternoon Maths XXI

 If you enjoyed these puzzles, check out Advent calendar 2023,

-puzzles about axes, or a random puzzle.
+puzzles about geometric means, or a random puzzle.

-puzzles about axes, or a random puzzle.
+puzzles about geometric means, or a random puzzle.